VA vs. USDA Loans: Which Program Is Right for You?

 Example of USDA Income Limits

-In a county where the median income is $70,000, the USDA limit is $80,500 (115% of median).
-If you earn $82,000, you don't qualify.
-This can be problematic for veterans with good military careers or business owners.
+In a county where median income sits at $70,000, the USDA limit reaches $80,500 (115% of median).
+If your household earns $82,000, you don't qualify.
+This creates obstacles for veterans with solid military careers or business owners with higher earnings.

 Debt-to-Income Ratio (DTI)